CartoDB/documentation/app/content/carto-user-manual/tutorials/analysing-urban-areas-affected-by-earthquakes.md

     ![Map add sql analysis button](/img/cloud-native-workspace/tutorials/tutorial14_map_analysis_intersect_and_aggregate_earthquakes_previewquery.png)

     The resulting SQL query will be the initial analysis with the new analysis added.
-We are analysing earthquakes occurring in 2021 that intersect with urban areas.
+We are analyzing earthquakes occurring in 2021 that intersect with urban areas.

     ```sql
     WITH __q1 AS (